 Almost every nation of the world has such severe debt that just making the interest payments takes a large amount of their financial resources.
 Much of this world debt is owed to world bankers that then dictate their own economic policy to these countries.
 These policies do not favor the poor.

 The largest economy in the world is the United States.
-The US government is currently 17 trillion dollars in debt and I project that to go to at least 25 trillion by 2020.
+The US government is currently 18+ trillion dollars in debt and I project that to go well over 20 trillion by 2020.
 Paying the interest on that huge debt in future years will cost as much as what is now spent on national defense (using modern historical interest rates and the cost of defense under normal peace time conditions).

 The United States is now by far the biggest debtor nation in the world.
 For many years we have been importing hundreds of billions more dollars in goods and services than we are exporting each year.
 In 2005 through 2008 the trade imbalance averaged well over 700 billion dollars per year!
 Trillions of US dollars are now in the hands of foreign investors who at any time could dump the dollar causing a devaluation of the currency.